-- The U.S. focus on fostering economic growth must be maintained.
+- A coordinated interest rate cut should be implemented by the G-3 central banks.
+Such coordination minimizes unnecessary exchange rate volatility associated with even a modest interest rate cut strategy.
+A prudent cut in interest rates would be insurance against world deflation and also would be consistent with price stability. - The U.S. focus on fostering economic growth must be maintained.
 Continued growth in the world's largest economy makes an important contribution to global economic expansion.
 The resultant expansion of the world economy provides the foundation necessary to facilitate needed structural reforms in emerging economies.
-Monetary policies of gradual disinflation and a tax policy that provided incentives to innovate and produce have sustained the long-growth trend in the United States in the past two decades.
+Monetary policies of gradual disinflation, and a tax policy that provided incentives to innovate and produce, have sustained the long growth trend in the United States in the past two decades.
 In sum, the policies associated with the U.S. growth of the past two decades should be continued in order to bolster the world economy.
 Also needed is tax reduction to ensure continued U.S. growth. - An international trading system characterized by open commodity and capital markets will maximize economic gains from international cooperation.
-Measures attempting to control international financial flows would be destructive and counterproductive and should be resisted. - Fundamental reform of the IMF (as in the proposed IMF Transparency and Efficiency Act) and encouragement to reduce other sources of moral hazard around the world would improve the prospects of financial stability.
-IMF transparency, IMF lending at market interest rates and restraint of additional IMF funding would limit counterproductive policies.
+Measures attempting to control international financial flows would be destructive and counterproductive and should be resisted. - Fundamental reform of the IMF (as in the IMF Transparency and Efficiency Act), and encouragement to reduce other sources of moral hazard around the world, would improve the prospects of financial stability.
+IMF transparency, IMF lending at market interest rates, and restraint of additional IMF funding would limit counterproductive policies.
 Critically needed banking reforms in emerging economies should be encouraged to limit other sources of moral hazard. - Japan must be encouraged to stimulate its economy and clean up its banking system.
 Such actions are necessary for the world's second largest economy to bolster global and especially Asian economic growth.
 As many have noted, the weakness of the Japanese economy is a primary source of the economic problems in Asia.